 Many of them look promising, but only a few can keep their promises of providing unmatched security and access to blocked websites.

 If you prefer a more conventional VPN app, make sure you check out our list of best VPNs for 2021.

 So without further ado, here are the 5 best VPN for Firefox…

-One PureVPN account allows you to connect VPN in 10 different devices.
-It defeats ISP throttling and makes streaming ultra-fast without compromising on user privacy due to its advanced security features.
+One PureVPN account allows you to connect VPN to 10 different devices.
+It defeats ISP throttling and makes streaming ultra-fast without compromising user privacy due to its advanced security features.

 Pros of PureVPN

 - 6500+ servers in 140+ countries

 - 31-day money-back guarantee

 - Can be slightly slow